-The processing of the images started with the calculation of spectral indices.
-The indices are chosen to describe and interpret the state of evolution of land use in the N'ZI watershed.
+The processing of the images started with the calculation of spectral indices on ENVI software.
+The indices were chosen to describe and interpret the state of evolution of land use of the N'ZI watershed.
 This approach offers a way to analyze the bio-Geo-physical processes of landscape occupation and the degradation of the surface condition of the area.
-These indices describe the state of a phenomenon and are based on an empirical approach using experimental data (Caloz and Pointet, 2002; Hady Diallo et al., 2011; Grimene et al., 2019; Tra Bi, 2013).
-There are many, but this work has used indices such as the NDVI (Normalized Difference Vegetation Index), the IB (Gloss Index), the IR (Soil Redness Index), the IC (Coloration Index), the IBI (Built Sector Based Index).
+These indices described the state of a phenomenon and were based on an empirical approach using experimental data (Caloz et al., 2003; Diallo et al., 2011; Grimene et al., 2019; Tra Bi, 2013).
+There are many indices, but this work has used indices such as the NDVI (Normalized Difference Vegetation Index), the IB (Gloss Index), the IR (Soil Redness Index), the IC (Coloration Index), the IBI (Built Sector Based Index).
 The visual interpretation of the colored compositions as well as the visualization of the maps of the calculated indices allowed a good reading of the information sought (degradation or change of the surface state).
-The land use classes discriminated in this study are validated by reconnaissance trips carried out in the study area to check the control points for the 2020 images (17; 18; 26 and 27/12/2020; 31/03/2021; 01; 02 and 08/04/2021).
+The land use classes discriminated in this study were validated by reconnaissance trips carried out in the study area to check the control points for the 2020 images (17; 18; 26 and 27 December 2020; 31 march 2021; 01; 02 and 08 April 2021).
 This justified the choice of the supervised classification method.
 For the 1986 and 2000 images, their visualization on Google Earth served as a photo interpretation to attest to the information.
 Finally, based on all this information, the areas of interest have made it possible to distinguish the different land use classes to opt for supervised classification.
 Therefore, the Maximum Likelihood algorithm has been chosen to visualize the land use maps.

 2.3.3.
-Quantification of changes in land use in the N'ZI watershed
+Quantification of changes in the land use of the N'ZI watershed